Good Boys (song): Songwriting credits

 Although not credited on the original single release, Brian May of the British rock band Queen was later credited as a co-writer because Debbie Harry used lyrics that were similar to those of Queen's 1977 hit "We Will Rock You" for the rap section.
 Although the lyrics are not entirely identical, Queen threatened to sue, as was explained by Harry and fellow Blondie member Chris Stein on a VH1 special.
 The lyrics used in "Good Boys" were "You got me on your face / A big disgrace / Shakin' your feathers all over the place."
 While the lyrics from "We Will Rock You" are "You got mud on your face / You big disgrace / Kicking your can all over the place."

 Music video

 The music video for "Good Boys" was directed by Jonas Åkerlund.
 Filmed partly in black and white and partly in color, the video starts out in the style of an old silent film, with a title screen that presents the band, the song, and the director.
 Debbie Harry appears in a brunette wig, playing a ringmaster conducting the band in a vintage circus setting, intercut with scenes of a circus drama in which a clown is thrown inside a cage with a tiger and mauled to death.
 There's also a "blond" version, where Harry doesn't wear the brunette wig. Åkerlund also made an eight-minute silent short film also entitled "Good Boys" extending the clown story.

+Legacy

+"Good Boys" has been ranked among Blondie's greatest songs by publications including Billboard, Classic Pop magazine, and The Guardian.
+Ashley Zlatopolsky, writing in a 2017 Billboard retrospective, deemed the song "perhaps Blondie's most overshadowed single" that got "lost in the shuffle of their later career", complimenting both the lyrics and the music video.
+In a ranking of the best Blondie songs for The Guardian, critic Alexis Petridis called it "the great lost Blondie single" with particular praise going to the chorus and the bassline.
+Classic Pop writer Jacob Wilson called the song "a forgotten high" and commended both the music video and the Giorgio Moroder remixes included on the CD single.
+Both Zlatopolsky and Petridis speculated that the song would have been a hit if released in an earlier decade.

+Rankings

 Track listings

 All tracks were written by Deborah Harry, Kevin Griffin, and Brian May unless otherwise noted.